-Stack the #1 nootropic with the top multivitamin for more brainpower in 2020.
+Stack the #1 nootropic with the best multivitamin for more brainpower.

 To enhance cognition, you need to have cognition in the first place.
 This is something we often forget.